Investing in AI Healthcare Companies and Stocks

-One potential investment thesis could focus on large corporations like IBM.
+One potential investment thesis we looked at involved focusing on large corporations like IBM.
 For example, IBM’s Watson has seen considerable resources allocated to it, though nothing seems to be happening there at the moment.
-The Watson Healthdivision recently appointed a new leader who is doing the typical come to Jesus talk about getting back to basics, doubling down, and being laser focused on execution.
+The Watson Health division recently appointed a new leader who is doing the typical come to Jesus talk about getting back to basics, doubling down, and being laser focused on execution.
 It remains to be seen what – if anything – will come from this.
 (With that said, we do hold IBM as one of two technology stocks in our dividend growth investing (DGI) portfolio) Maybe IBM’s new leadership will be more transparent with shareholders about its AI healthcare strategy – if there is one – rather than a scattershot approach that seems based on generating publicity.

-Another possible investment thesis for AI healthcare might surround medical device companies that are developing hardware and software solutions that capture tremendous amounts of healthcare data, which machine learning algorithmscan analyze to help decision making or provide predictive analytics like in the case of precision medicine.
+Another possible investment thesis for AI healthcare might surround medical device companies that are developing hardware and software solutions that capture tremendous amounts of healthcare data.
+All this data can be fed to machine learning algorithms which can then help with decision making or provide predictive analytics to help shape precision medicine, truly personalized healthcare for the masses.
 Medical device giants are actively dabbling here: Medtronic with its move into surgical robots and Stryker with its adoption of robotics and 3D printing.
-We hold both as part of our DGI strategy, but neither would be considered pure plays.
-(Read the Quantigence report to learn about the 30 DGI stocks we’re holding.)
+We hold both as part of our DGI strategy, but neither would be considered pure-play AI stocks.
+We needed to take a different approach.

 Natural Language Processing